 We realise this is a very difficult and challenging time for our pupils and families and would like to reassure you that our school phone lines are open during normal school hours for any help and advice, and you can contact your child’s class teacher through the class email as well.

 We continue to operate with additional hygiene and infection control measures designed to reduce the chance of the virus spreading though our school.
 Our measures include encouraging pupils to socially distancing where possible, especially the older pupils, maintaining hand hygiene measures, extra cleaning and staggered start and end times of the school day for different classes.
 All parents and carers have been sent a letter via the class email detailing your child’s times and entrance door.

 School staff are now using lateral flow tests twice per week to self-test for coronavirus.
 All households with children in school can order test kits to use at home.https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests

 Protective measures in school in light of coronavirus (COVID-19)

-must not attend our school or enter our school premises.
+who has symptoms, must not attend our school or enter our school premises.

 What will this look like for your child?

 For maximum safety, we ask that only one adult drops off and picks up their child.
 No waiting on the yard or at the school gates, please.
-(Year 6 children are permitted to arrive and leave independently at parents’/carers’ discretion).
+(Year 6 children are permitted to arrive and leave independently at parents’ or carers’ discretion).
 If you have any queries or need to see someone in school, please go to the main school office door and ring the number.
 In most circumstances there will be no need to enter the building.

 Once in school, below is a list of our expectations for all our pupils: